 Introduction to Special Casting Process

-Now a day’s special Casting process has been developed to effect to save time and expense to produce a better quality casts.
-In comparing to Sand Casting the main difference is, these process do not require drying or Baking of moulds or cores or rapid hardening action in all cases takes place due to chemical reactions in them.
+Now a day’s special Casting process has been developed to effect to save time and expense to produce better quality casts.
+In comparison to Sand Casting the main difference is, these processes do not require drying or Baking of moulds or cores or rapid hardening action in all cases takes place due to chemical reactions in them.

 Many common techniques or production approaches are used in industries.
 To be able to choose the most technically and economically advantageous production sequence for a component, you’ll need a broad understanding of the capabilities and shortcomings of different manufacturing methods, including work materials and geometries, surface finish, and tolerances.

-A change in an object’s properties, such as geometry, hardness, condition, advance knowledge, and so on, is referred to as a process.
+A change in an object’s properties, such as geometry, hardness, condition, advanced knowledge, and so on, is referred to as a process.

 What exactly is the casting process?

 Casting is a manufacturing process in which a molten substance is poured into a mould with a hollow cavity in the desired form and allowed to solidify.
 To complete the process, the solidified portion, (also known as a casting), is expelled or broken out of the mould.

 Epoxy, cement, plaster, and clay are examples of casting materials that cure after combining two or more components together.

 The most frequent metals used are iron, steel, aluminium, magnesium, and copper-based alloys like bronze.
 Die casting uses zinc, aluminium, magnesium, and brass, whereas sand casting uses aluminium alloy, brass alloy, cast iron, and steel.